LLNL/ppo_and_friends/README.md

 In short, the environment is only reset back to its starting state when it reaches a done state.
 This can be useful when you want to keep your timesteps per episode fairly short while allowing your agent(s) to explore the environment at further time states.
-I believe RLlib has a similar feature that they refer to as "soft horizons".

 ### When to use caution
 While soft resets can be very useful, there are also situations where they